AnthonySteele/MvcRouteTester/README.md

 	routes.ShouldMap("/second/index/1/fred").To<SecondController>(x => x.Index(new InputModel { Id = 1, Name = "fred" }));

 The situation is the same for testing API Controllers.

-## Integrating with your testing framework

-You may not need to integrate MvcRouteTester with your testing framework, however you can easily do so for better error messages.
-You do the following:

-1. Make an assert engine - a class that implements `IAssertEngine`.
-This interface has only 2 methods: `Fail` and `StringsEqualIgnoringCase`.
-The implementations of these should call corresponding methods in your testing framework.
-The class [`NunitAssertEngine` in the test project](https://github.com/AnthonySteele/MvcRouteTester/blob/master/src/MvcRouteTester.Test/Assertions/NunitAssertEngine.cs) is an example for NUnit.
-2. Call `RouteAssert.UseAssertEngine` with an instance of your assert engine. e.g.:

-	[SetUp]
-	public void SetupMyTests()
-	{
-		RouteAssert.UseAssertEngine(new NunitAssertEngine());
-	}